eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 While stealth plugins and proxies can help a little, they aren’t foolproof.
 You’ll need more advanced tools like BrowserQL for larger projects to keep things running smoothly.

-Tools like Puppeteer can quickly hit their limits when scraping eBay at scale.
+Tools like Puppeteer can quickly hit their limits when scraping data from eBay at scale.
 BrowserQL was designed to address the challenges of advanced anti-bot systems, making large-scale data collection more efficient and reliable.

 Advanced Bot Detection

-eBay uses sophisticated anti-bot mechanisms to identify automation libraries like Puppeteer.
+eBay uses sophisticated anti-bot mechanisms to identify automation libraries like Puppeteer or Playwright.
 These systems detect patterns such as identical browser fingerprints, unnatural browsing behavior, and non-human-like interactions.

 They can also monitor headers and scripts often associated with automation tools.
 Over time, even stealth plugins and proxy rotations can become ineffective, as they leave detectable traces that anti-bot algorithms are designed to identify.